2020 Beirut explosion: Fire and first explosion

 Around 17:45 local time (14:45 UTC) on 4 August 2020, a fire broke out in Warehouse 12 at the Port of Beirut.
 Warehouse 12, which was waterside and adjacent to the grain elevator, stored the ammonium nitrate that had been confiscated from Rhosus alongside a stash of fireworks.
 Around 17:55 local time (14:55 UTC), a team of nine firefighters and one paramedic, known as Platoon 5, was dispatched to fight the fire.
 On arrival the fire crew reported over the radio that there was "something wrong" as the fire was immense and produced "a crazy sound."

 The initial explosion, at about 18:07 local time (15:07 UTC), likely triggered by the stored fireworks, created a large plume of grey smoke and bright firework flashes, and heavily damaged Warehouse 12 with a force equivalent to around 1.5–2.5 tons of TNT.

 Second explosion

-The moment of the explosion was captured during an interview with Faissal Al Assil, head of the Moroccan Agency for Sustainable Energy, by Moroccan journalist Maryam Toumi, who sustained minor injuries, from the BBC Arabic office in Beirut, which was damaged.
+The moment of the explosion was captured during a video call between Moroccan journalist Maryam Toumi from the BBC Arabic office in Beirut and head of the Moroccan Agency for Sustainable Energy Faissal Al Assil.

 Red smoke over Lebanon on the evening of the explosion.
 Video from eyewitness livestream.

 The second explosion, 33 to 35 seconds later, was far more substantial and felt in northern Israel and in Cyprus, 240 km away.
 It rocked central Beirut and created a large red-orange cloud, briefly ringed by a white condensation cloud.
 The red-orange colour of the smoke from the second explosion was caused by nitrogen dioxide, a byproduct of ammonium nitrate decomposition.

 By the next morning, the main fire that led to the explosion had been extinguished.